IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 cvta.to.global.u64 %rd10, %rd4;              //rd10 = cvtToGlobal(rd4)
 ```

-The first bit seems to read from param0 and 1. `cvta.to.global.u64` is used on param0, which according to the docs "converts address to global space".
-This just seems to be general purpose memory. param0 is the input and param1 is 127 (see the `FUN_14000115c` call.)
+The first bit seems to read from param0 and 1. `cvta.to.global.u64` is used on param0, which according to the docs, "converts address to global space."
+This just seems to be general purpose memory. param0 is the input and param1 is 127 (see the `FUN_14000115c` call).

 ```assembly
 mov.u32 %r159, 0;                //r159 = 0